jonpitts/transformer/README.md

     * Ruby 1.9.3 has problems when multiple threads are both inside chdir blocks.
     * Shared resources such as the included java app create conflicts
   * Ruby gem 'roo' has an api for reading excel spreadsheets.
 Will need to investigate.
+  * Moved the angular test page as the main content page.
+    * Older view still available as 'Alternate Page' link
+    * Angular will not work for 100% of users but otherwise is really nice.